 A series of sculptural paperworks considering the interactions of humans with chaotic external forces.
-These contemplative works pair geometric shapes with chance-process 'chaos' marks, both of which lie beyond the scope of the human-made, inviting the viewer to engage with the freedom of a natural system and to reconsider the relationship between damage and creation.
+These contemplative works pair geometric shapes with chance-process 'chaos' marks, two opposing elements which cannot be produced by humans unaided.
+The viewer is invited to engage with an individual natural system and its geometric root, and to reconsider the relationship between damage and creation.

 Works in editions are made with the same strict set of processes, with a necessarily unique outcome for each print.
 Pictured are the first prints of each edition.

 These works are a continuation of an exploration into the absurd.

 Chaos I: Variations

 This series was made using a 6" circular copper plate in combination with several lightweight Japanese papers.
 Many of the prints are 'reflexive'; impressions of themselves disintegrating, exploding, distorting and degrading in successive ghost prints.

 Using processes that are simultaneously highly controlled and unpredictable, a unique, handmade sheet of paper is marked under tremendous pressure by an inked plate.
 Crush-scars and negative spaces work in combination with ink marks to gesture at something beyond human limitations - a true absence of order.

 Chaos I, Variation II Monoprint on Okawara with pencil, 1/7

 Chaos I, Variation III Monoprint on Okawara, 1/7